-Online blackjack – perhaps the most popular casino game out there for Brits?
+Online blackjack – perhaps the most popular casino game?
 UK blackjack players are drawn to casino blackjack like no other game.
-This has been a sentiment which has been long-lasting, given that the blackjack game has been around since the 1800s.
+This has been a sentiment that has been long-lasting, given that the blackjack game has been around since the 1800s.
 Its popularity is certainly not declining, but rising year after year with three out of four UK residents aware of the basic blackjack rules.
 It’s a great game to play, is very easy when it comes to how it is played and the rules involved, and gives players a chance to win money with a low house edge.

 This is the same, regardless of whether you are playing blackjack online or in a land-based casino.
 As mentioned, this game has a much lower house edge in comparison to other games found in a casino.
 This is a massive factor for players who seem to gravitate to the game time after time.
 Its popularity is felt around the world, given its reach and frequent coverage on TV and in movies.

 When a novice player is looking for a game to play, they may be referred to blackjack by experienced gamers.
 Quite often, it is one of the first recommendations given by experienced players to novices.
 The appeal of this game makes it an absolute non-negotiable when players are looking to sign up somewhere new, and UK blackjack online casinos are aware of this.
 As such, there is an impressive number of different versions of blackjack out there.

 So where did it all begin for blackjack?
 Well, that is not exactly certain.
 What we do know is that the version we play nowadays in blackjack online casinos originated in the 1600s.
 We take a look at the game itself, the rules involved, how to play, and what to expect in our casino blackjack guide, below.

 Top 3 Best Blackjack UK Casinos Online